School Volunteer Saves Choking Student’s Life

-WILLIAMSPORT, Pa. -- A man in Lycoming County is being labeled a hero after he saved the life of a choking 6-year-old student at a school in Williamsport.
+WILLIAMSPORT, Pa. -- A man in Lycoming County is being labeled a hero after he saved the life of a choking six-year-old student at a school in Williamsport.

-Oldren Polk is a volunteer at Stevens Primary School in Williamsport but now he can also add the title of lifesaver to his resume.
+Odren Polk is a volunteer at Stevens Primary School in Williamsport, but now he can also add the title of lifesaver to his resume.

-On January 15 around noon, first grade students at Stevens Primary School in Williamsport went to the cafeteria for lunch.
-For most students, it was a normal day of peanut butter and jelly sandwiches and chicken nuggets but for Kenyan Ritter, it was a life-threatening moment.
+On January 15 around noon, first-grade students at Stevens Primary School in Williamsport went to the cafeteria for lunch.
+For most students, it was a normal day of peanut butter and jelly sandwiches and chicken nuggets, but for Kenyan Ritter, it was a life-threatening moment.

 “I choked on a tomato," Kenyan recalled.

-“I noticed that he was choking and something was wrong, so I turned around and I saw him with a very strange look on his face, so I immediately asked him if he was OK and he couldn't speak," school volunteer Oldren Polk said.
+“I noticed that he was choking and something was wrong, so I turned around, and I saw him with a very strange look on his face, so I immediately asked him if he was OK and he couldn't speak," school volunteer Odren Polk said.

 The child couldn't breathe at all.
-That’s when Oldren Polk came to his rescue.
+That’s when Odren Polk came to his rescue.
 Polk began the Heimlich maneuver.

 ‘I immediately bent him over, and there's two forms of Heimlich, you know, the stomach form and the back form, and the first one I did didn't work, so it started getting worse, so I really had to apprehend him," Polk said.